Solar tube light. Now the most sought after...

 Powered by a single energy source

-Solar tube lights require only one thing to make them work – the sun! which means that on dull, overcast, or extremely cloudy days your lights may not be quite as bright as they are when it’s super sunny.
+Solar tube lights require only one thing to make them work – the sun!
+This means that on dull, overcast, or extremely cloudy days your lights may not be quite as bright as they are when it’s super sunny.

 Solar panel lights are an inexpensive, innovative, and effective way to light dark spaces within your home.
 They can be purchased relatively inexpensively and either installed by professionals or a keen DIYer using a DIY kit.